 Your lawyer should care about your well-being as a person.
 If you are struggling with addiction issues, they should help you find treatment resources.
 If you need mental health counseling, they should help you find a service provider.
 This is a sign of a lawyer who cares.
 A lawyer who cares will work much harder fighting for you than one who doesn’t.

 When your future is on the line, you’re probably more willing to pay more for a good lawyer.
 But you want your attorney to be honest with you about their fees and you want to be sure you understand the fee structure.

 Legal fees are often more than what you might imagine.
 Cases are often unpredictable and sometimes require additional court appearances, written motions, or fees for hiring experts.
 But fees should be clearly listed on your bill.
 Vague charges are a red flag.

-The final of our top 6 telltale signs you hired a bad lawyer is that your Phoenix criminal defense attorney never has any answers.
+The final of our top 6 telltale signs you hired a bad lawyer is that your criminal defense lawyer in Phoenix, AZ never has any answers.
 If your attorney always answers you by saying, “I’ll look into it,” this can be a sign of two different problems.

 First, it can mean they are procrastinating and not getting things done for your defense that need to get done.
 Second, it can mean they are inexperienced and don’t have any answers.
 Of course, lawyers do need to look into things.
 They do need time to send investigators out, and to do legal research.

 But if they are always telling you they will look into it, and never have the answers you need, that’s a problem.
 How long can that game go on?
 Until the eve of trial?
 Until you are forced to take a plea deal?
 At some point you need and deserve some answers!
 If your lawyer won’t give you the information you are asking for after a couple discussions, it may be time to move on.